 Installation

 Install the elasticclaw CLI on macOS, Linux, or via direct binary download.
+Upgrade, install on remote servers, and set up systemd.

 Homebrew (macOS & Linux)